ASE A4 Steering Suspension Practice Test

 28.

 Answer A is wrong.
-The vehicle must be aligned, but replacing the rack should not illuminate the airbag light.
+The vehicle must be aligned, but replacing the rack and pinion power steering gear should not illuminate the airbag light.

 Answer B is correct.
-Use a steering wheel lock to hold the wheel while installing a steering gear; the clockspring can break creating an open in the airbag circuit.
+Use a steering wheel lock to hold the wheel while disconnecting the steering column universal joint; the steering wheel can spin, causing the clockspring to break, resulting in the airbag or SRS warning light.

 Answer C is wrong.
 Technician B is correct.